GD 362

 GD 362 has an exceptionally strong infrared excess.
 2.4% of the star light is re-processed into the mid-infrared.
 Optical spectroscopy can only probe material that did already fall into the atmosphere.
 Infrared spectroscopy can however directly probe the material of the disk.
-James Webb Space Telescope spectroscopy did find strong silicate emission between 9 to 11 μm.
+James Webb Space Telescope spectroscopy did find strong silicate emission between 9 and 11 μm.
 This feature can be explained by a combination of olivine and pyroxene silicate minerals.
 Dust modelling showed that the minerals ferrosilite (28.3%), amorphous olivine (24.1%) and forsterite (12.6%) have the highest mass fraction.
 Additionally the emission in the near-infrared requires grains such as carbon.
 The carbon and silicates reside inside a disk located within 140 to 1400 stellar radii from the white dwarf and the disk has a scale height greater than half the stellar radius.
 This is just outside the Roche limit and requires hot debris with a temperature of 950 K close to the star.
 The element abundance matches with the abundance from optical spectroscopy, except for hydrogen.
 The elemental abundance of the disk also matches that of CI chondrites, with aluminium elevated and oxygen slightly depleted.
 The mineral composition is however different to CI chondrites, as the disk does not contain any phyllosilicates.

 In 2009 it was discovered that this white dwarf has an anomalous high hydrogen content.
 This could come from the accretion of a water-rich body with a mass between Callisto and Mars.
 The origin of the high amount of hydrogen is however still up for debate.
 JWST spectroscopy did probe the material of the disk and found it to be very dry.
 No H-bearing minerals and no water is detected inside the disk.
 The large amount of hydrogen in the atmosphere could be explained by a past accretion of an ice-rich body, different to the body that formed the disk currently present.